How to Build a Sales Funnel for Your Startup

 Use A/B testing tools like Google Optimize or VWO.
 Collect customer feedback with surveys (Typeform, Google Forms) to understand objections.

-Step 6: Align Sales and Marketing Teams (If Applicable)
+Align Sales and Marketing Teams (If Applicable)

 If you have a team, ensure marketing qualified leads (MQLs) pass smoothly to sales reps.